tyomaiva/Topological-matter-other/README.md

 # Topological-matter-other
-Tight-binding systems with topological states (other than Weyl semimetals): topological insulators and other
+Tight-binding systems with topological states (other than Weyl semimetals): topological insulators, Dirac semimetals, Quantum-Hall two-dimensional electron gas, and other.